postcss/postcss-nested/README.md

 }
 ```

+Use [postcss-current-selector] after this plugin if you want to use
+urrent selector in properties or variables values.

 See also [postcss-nesting] with tabakins proposal syntax with extra `{`.

 There is also [postcss-nested-props] for nested properties like `font-size`.